rqlite/rqlite.io/content/en/docs/Guides/Security/_index.md

 AWS EC2 [Security Groups](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-network-security.html), for example, support all this functionality.
 So if running rqlite in the AWS EC2 cloud you can implement this level of security at the network level.

 ## Securing HTTP Access
+### HTTPS and Mutual TLS
 rqlite supports secure access via HTTPS, using [_Transport Layer Security (TLS)_](https://www.cloudflare.com/learning/ssl/what-is-an-ssl-certificate/).
 Using TLS ensures that all communication between clients and a cluster is encrypted.
 The HTTPS API also supports [Mutual TLS](https://www.cloudflare.com/learning/access-management/what-is-mutual-tls/).
-If mutual TLS is enabled only clients that present a trusted certificate can access rqlite via the HTTP API.
+If Mutual TLS is enabled only clients that present a trusted certificate can access rqlite via the HTTP API.

 To configure HTTPS, you set the following command-line options when launching rqlite:
 ```